pingcap/blog/2017-05-23-perconalive17.md

 The middle layer is MVCC, Multiversion concurrency control.
 The top two layers are transaction and grpc API.
 The API here is the transactional KV API.

 TiKV is written in Rust and the reason is that the storage layer is performance-critical and stability is first-class citizen of course.
 We only got c/c++ in the past, and now we have rust.
-Rust is great for infrastructure system software like database, operation system… Without any extra cost for GC, runtime and high performance.
+Rust is great for infrastructure system software like database, operation system...
+Without any extra cost for GC, runtime and high performance.
 Another great thing is that Rust does a lot of innovation works to prevent memory leaks and data race, which means a lot to us.

 Now we know that the actual data is stored in RocksDB.
 But how exactly is data organized inside of the RocksDB instances?
 The answer is by Regions.